amit-iiitm/squadrun-image-compressor/README.md

 # squadrun-image-compressor

+# Update
+Added support for GIF, bmp, tiff file types,
+Handled the duplicate file issue, also worked upon cases in which url contains non-ascii characters URL is first converted to 'utf-8' format.

 # Introduction:
 Provides interface to compress an image according to quality and size parameter Input image can be provided as a URL or via file upload.